aldundur-Mansour/UiDrawing/README.md

 Thickness &rarr; 1-9

-Style &rarr; You can use either ("Dot", "Dash","Solid")
+Style &rarr; You can use either ("Dot", "Dash","Solid","DashDot")

 isFilled &rarr; bool to determine filling property